MeysamKarimi/MG-ACO/README.md

 ## Performance Evaluation

-Regarding the measurement of the performance of the different approaches, as described in [1], thirty different executions were performed with different numbers and sizes of models in each approach.
+Regarding the measurement of the performance of the different approaches, as described in [1], thirty different executions were performed with different numbers and sizes of models and for each approach under comparison.
 The results can be seen in the Performance.xlsx file.

 ## References